prody/ProDy/docs/about/people.rst

 Development Team
 ----------------

-`Ahmet Bakan`_ initiated the ProDy project and designed and developed the API.
+`Ahmet Bakan`_ initiated the ProDy project and designed and developed the ProDy, NMWiz, Evol, and DruGUI.

 `Chakra Chennubhotla`_ is currently overseeing the overall development of ProDy.